 For Treatment 1 and Treatment 2

-Each treatment will be given for as long as they are required, but participation in the trial and collection of data about them will stop at 48 hours.
+Each treatment will be given for as long as they are required, but the trial treatment duration is 48 hours.
+Collection of data will stop after the 90 day follow-up period is complete.
 All other treatment will be decided by the doctor treating the patient.

 Once the patient leaves the hospital we will look at their medical records 30 and 90 days later to see how well they have recovered and if they have been back to hospital for any further tests or treatment.
 We won’t need to contact the patient again to do this.